TeamMETISSE/METISSE/docs/source/usage_standalone.md

 :::{Important}

 The paths provided above are just examples.
-Users should input `tracks_dir` and `tracks_dir_he` based on the actual location of these folders on their machine after downloading the grid.
+Users should input `METALLICITY_DIR` and `METALLICITY_DIR_HE` based on the actual location of these folders on their machine after downloading the grid.
 :::